irrealis/r-datascience-samples-and-guidelines/03-getting-and-cleaning-data/01-components-of-tidy-data/README.md

 - Censored data coded as "`NA`" with "`T`" in added "`Censored`" column.

 What must a code book include?
-- Variable names, data types, units.
+- Variable names/datatypes/units.
+- Study design used.
-- Info about study design and data-collection procedures used.
+- Data-collection procedures used.
-- Info about summary choices made.
+- Summary choices made.
-- Reason for any censored data.
+- Reasons for censored data.

 What criteria must reproducible instructions meet?
 - Raw input, tidy output.